 The classroom phones are set up for emergency use only.
 In the event of a police, fire, or medical emergency, the phone may be used to dial 911.
-These phones will not dial out other than for contacting 911 during an emergency.
 When it is safe to do so, the phone may also be used to call Campus Safety after calling 911 during the emergency.
 Emergency phones are labeled with instructions for use.